 Hemlocks make up much of the forest cover along shorelines and streams, and are key for preventing erosion and filtering out pollutants.
 New York City and other cities in the state rely on the hemlocks surrounding reservoirs and lakes to keep municipal water supplies clean.

-How to identify a hemlock tree
+How can I identify hemlock trees?

 Not sure you can identify an eastern hemlock?
 The Arbor Day Foundation’s What tree is that? can help with some easy guided questions.
 The Brandeis Conifer Field Guide allows you to view selected species side-by-side as you learn to differentiate them.
 For auditory learners, Cornell’s ForestConnect has a great dendrology crash-course video to help you identify and understand the ecology of Northeast conifers.

-What is hemlock woolly adelgid (HWA)?
+Hemlock trees and hemlock woolly adelgid

+Hemlock trees in New York and throughout the East Coast are threatened by the invasive pest hemlock woolly adelgid.
 You can learn more about hemlock woolly adelgid on our HWA: Basics page.